 We thank André W. Brändli, Rik Derynck, Philip H. Howe, Sung Soo Park, Malcolm Whitman and Paul A. Krieg for generous gifts of reagents.
 We are also grateful to Annelii Ny in Peter Carmeliet's laboratory for technical advice.
 Finally, we would like to acknowledge the other members of our laboratory for helpful discussion.
 This work was supported by the Advanced Basic Research Laboratory Program (R14-2002-012-01001-0) of KRF and Brain Korea 21project.

 SMC carried out all experiments, participated in its design and drafted the manuscript.
 SCC participated in the design of study and coordination and helped to draft the manuscript.
 JKH conceived of study and participated in its design and coordination and helped to draft the manuscript.
 All authors read and approved the final manuscript.

 Electronic supplementary material

-Additional file 2: The efficacy and targeting specificity of XDab2 MO.
+Additional file 2: XDab2 MO.
 (A) The diagram indicating MO targeting site.
 (B) XDab2 MO inhibits specifically the translation of its cognate mRNA, but Co MO cannot.
 C-terminally Myc-tagged XDab2 mRNA (1 ng) with or without MO targeting site was coinjected with Co MO (40 ng), MO1 (40 ng) or MO2 (40 ng) into the four-cell stage embryos, and then embryos sampled at the early gastrula stages were subjected to western blotting analysis.
 Actin serves as a loading control.
 5'UTR, XDab2-Myc mRNA with MO targeting site; ORF, XDab2-Myc mRNA without MO targeting site.
 (PDF 60 KB)

 Authors’ original submitted files for images